Pinot Noir 2020

 Wine making details

 Fruit was destemmed into open top fermenters and cold soaked.
 The must was hand plunged three times daily for the duration of the fermentation.
-Post ferment the wine was allowed to remain on skins for up to ten days before the wine was gently pressed directly to French oak barriques.
+Post ferment the wine was allowed to remain on skins for up to ten days before the wine was gently pressed directly to French oak barriques (around 20% new).
 Malolactic fermentation was encouraged and completed by early spring.
-The wine was not subjected to cold stabilisation.

 Food and wine matching